Ausawin2016/seattlePowerAppers/outlines/flowAutomation.md

 1. CTRL+A, CTRL+C **every** Expression you create before clicking `Ok` or `Update`
     - Sometimes Flow does not update an Expression
     - If it does not update, you lose the expression
-2. If Flow tells you the Expression is invalid, click `Ok` or `Update` one more time to be sure.
+2. If Flow tells you the Expression is invalid, click `Ok` or `Update` *one more time* to be sure.
     - The Flow parser can be slow and many times a second click will get the Expression accepted
-3. Inside Expressions, all Flow Action names appear in single quotes and all spaces are replaced with underscores
+3. Inside Expressions, all Flow Action names appear in single quotes **and** all spaces are replaced with underscores
     - **Example**:
         - Flow Action name: `Get Sharepoint items`
-        - Action name in Expression: `outputs('Get_Sharepoint_items')`
+        - Action name within an Expression: `outputs('Get_Sharepoint_items')`
 4. Use Terminate Actions as breakpoints when developing Flows
+    - **Superuser Tip**: Add a Terminate Action then copy it to your clipboard for quick inserts throughout your session!
-5. Use Compose Actions to see outputs of preceding Actions and build Expressions
+5. Use Compose Actions to see outputs of Actions and for examples to build Expressions
 6. Add Dynamic Content and hover over it to see underlying Expressions
 7. Use only single quotes in Expressions
-8. Nested **Objects** are selected using a question mark, square brackets and single quotes
+8. Nested JSON **Objects** are selected using a question mark, square brackets and single quotes
     - **Example**:
         - `outputs('heres_a_test')?['parent_name']?['child_name']`
-9. **Arrays** are selected with an integer `[0]` after the array name.
+9. JSON **Arrays** are selected with an integer `[0]` after the array name.
-    - This integer is very often, though not always, zero.
+    - This integer is very often, though not always, zero (notated as `[0]`)
-    - Once the Array has been selected, select nested Objects using the method in previous step
+    - Once an Array has been selected, select nested Objects using the method in previous step
     - **Example**:
-        - `outputs('heres_a_test')?['array_name']?[0]?['object_name']`
+        - `outputs('flow_action_name')?['JSON_array_name']?[0]?['JSON_object_name']`
     - The error message for getting this one wrong is cryptic~!
 10. If you add an Action that requires a different/new Connection, always click `I'll perform trigger` rather than `Use data from previous runs`.
     - This is because you must authenticate the new Connection before running.